-Watch for signs of severe diarrhea where the goat is weak, depressed, not eating or responding to oral electrolytes.
+Watch for signs of severe diarrhea where the goat is weak, depressed, not eating or not responding to oral electrolytes.
 Severe goat diarrhea is a medical emergency which requires intravenous fluids and other medications from your veterinarian.

 Q: Can I give electrolytes to adult goats?